silent06/xbLive-Listener/README.md

 # xbLive-Listener

+Last worked on this back in november 2022.

 Listener for xbLive Stealth Server.
 SQL db can be found in XbLive-Content https://github.com/silent06/xbLive-Content/tree/main

 Dont forget to setup XbLive API challenge listener before using xbLive Listener. https://github.com/silent06/xbLive-Challenge-API